AdobeDocs/analytics.en/help/import/c-data-sources/datasrc-manager.md

   </tr>
   <tr>
    <td colname="col1"> <p>Complete Processing </p> </td>
    <td colname="col2"> <p>Instructs Data Sources to close any open visits in the file and finish processing of the Data Sources file as if it is complete.
 This is useful when you have visits that span multiple Data Sources files.
-This applies only to <a href="../../import/c-data-sources/c-datasrc-types/datasrc-full-processing.md#concept_975B1BB9981D49139B4EE09C78CDE6ED" type="concept" format="dita" scope="local"> Full Processing</a>. </p> </td>
+This applies only to <a href="/help/import/c-data-sources/c-datasrc-types/datasrc-full-processing.md"   > Full Processing</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Deactivate </p> </td>